Vivek-04022001/documentation/docs/backend/behaviors.md

 After a restart of Plone, the behavior can be added to the content type in the {guilabel}`Content Types` control panel.
 The add and edit forms contain a new field `Subtitle`.

-This field is not displayed in most views.
+This field isn't displayed in most views.
 To display the entered data in this field, you need to modify the page template by adding the field `context.subtitle`.

 ### Creating a behavior with an adapter and factory